mlnrt/simple-aws-emr-spark-cluster/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

-## How to configure and run my Spark jobs ?
+## How to configure and run Spark jobs ?

 The configuration and data for your Spark jobs must be created in the `./emr_steps` folder.
 * the `./emr_steps/emr_steps_configuration.json` file contains a list of the configuration of your spark jobs